-Carrie Underwood Wows In No Makeup Photo As Coronavirus Cancels Her Trip Home
+Carrie Underwood Wows In No-Makeup Photo As Coronavirus Concerns Cancel Her Trip Home

 When your face matches your shirt = you had a good workout!
 Unless your shirt is blue…then maybe you should be concerned! ???? (sorry, total mom joke) I took these pics after my gym sesh yesterday (today I’m cleaning this mess of a house, which I totally consider to be my Saturday workout).
 This is one of my favorite new outfits…I especially love the top because this is basically my motto these days! ????
 Anyway, just wanted to share!
 Sending out lots of weekend ❤️ to you all!
 May we all get lots of stuff done and make a little time for ourselves in there, too!

-With her obvious natural beauty on full show shortly after she stunned in a plunging PVC jumpsuit, the “Drinking Alone” singer had her long, blond hair tied up into a ponytail as she shot the selfie while down on the ground.
+With her natural beauty on show shortly after stunning in a plunging PVC jumpsuit, the “Drinking Alone” singer had her long, blond hair tied up into a ponytail as she shot the selfie while lying down on the ground.

-Even though she didn’t wear a stitch of makeup, she still looked as gorgeous as ever as her flawless skin glowed and her pearly whites glistened.
+Even though she was makeup-free, Underwood still looked as gorgeous as ever with her flawless skin glowing and pearly whites glistening.

 Carrie wore a sporty black tank top with what appeared to be halterneck straps around her neck.
-The top perfectly showed off all of her hard work exercising, as her seriously toned biceps and shoulder muscles were on full show.
+The top showed off all of her hard work in the gym, as her toned biceps and shoulders were on full show.

-In the caption, Carrie told her 9.4 million followers on the social media site, “Everything everywhere is closed/cancelled.
+In the caption, Carrie told her 9.4 million followers, “Everything everywhere is closed/cancelled.
 Might as well work out!”
 She then added a shrugging emoji and a strong arm emoji.

 Carrie’s post appeared to be in reference not only to local businesses around her closing, but also her canceled trip to her home state which was supposed to take place over the weekend.